Study Real-Life Challenges from Different Angles

-The Master’s programme in European Governance explores pressing concerns facing Europe today:
+The Master’s program in European Governance explores pressing concerns facing Europe today:

-- How can we make the transition to a green economy and sustainable forms of energy?
+How can Europe make the transition to a green economy and sustainable forms of energy?

 These are amongst the most important questions facing Europe today.
-Each issue involves activities at the local, national, and European level, and each requires insight into the fields of economics, law, and public administration.
-The interdisciplinary Master’s programme in European Governance will equip you with the knowledge and skills to answer these questions and to formulate appropriate responses to the challenges they pose.
-Our programme prepares you to deal with and work within the framework of European governance – both in Brussels and at home.
+Each issue involves activities at the local, national and European level, and each requires insight into the fields of economics, law, and public administration.
+The interdisciplinary Master’s program in European Governance will equip you with the knowledge and skills to answer these questions and to formulate appropriate responses to the challenges they pose.
+Our program prepares you to deal with and work within the framework of European governance – both in Brussels and at home.

-The Master in European Governance is a unique double-degree programme offered in partnership with Masaryk University (Brno, Czech Republic) and the University of Konstanz (Germany).
-As a student in this programme, you will study and live in two different European locations.
-This will allow you to experience European governance from two different perspectives in the context of a unique personal experience.
+The Master in European Governance is a unique double-degree program offered in partnership with Masaryk University (Brno, Czech Republic), the University of Konstanz (Germany), and University College Dublin (Ireland).
+As a student in this program, you will study and live in two different European locations.
+This means that during the first year of the master's, students study at one of the partner universities (Masaryk University Brno, University of Konstanz, University College Dublin).
+After this, all students will come to Utrecht for the second year of their program.
+This will allow you to study European governance from two different perspectives in the context of a uniquely personal experience.

 Successful graduates will receive two Master's degrees, one from each university, specifying that the degree was completed in cooperation between the universities.
 The two degrees are equivalent to the Master’s degree in countries of the four partner universities as follows: